 The region of Kerameikos was divided into two parts by the walls of Athens, the so-called Themistoclean walls.
-The inner part was an inhabited area, while the outer part was actually the cemetery, which laid outside the city walls.
-The walls had two gates, Dipylon and the Sacred Gate.
-Dipylon was the gate of the Panathenaic Way which led to the Acropolis and the Sacred Gate led to Eleusina, an important town in the ancient times, where the Eleusinian Mysteries would take place every autumn.
+The inner part was an inhabited area, while the outer part was actually the cemetery, which lay outside the city walls.
+The walls had two gates - Dipylon and the Sacred Gate.
+Dipylon was the gate of the Panathenaic Way which led to the Acropolis, while the Sacred Gate led to Eleusina, an important town in ancient times, where the Eleusinian Mysteries would take place every autumn.

 Archaeological excavations in Kerameikos started in 1870.
-From 1913 till present, the excavations are undertaken by the German Archaeological Institute of Athens.
-Archaeologists have found columns of temples, marble statues remain of public buildings, funeral offerings and thousands of tombs.
-In fact, during the works of Kerameikos Metro Station, 1,000 more tombs were found dating from the 5th and the 4th century BC.
-The archaeological site of Kerameikos is located at the end of Ermou street, on the northwest of the Acropolis.
+Since 1913, the excavations have been undertaken by the German Archaeological Institute of Athens.
+Archaeologists have found columns of temples, marble statues, remains of public buildings, funeral offerings and thousands of tombs.
+In fact, during the works of Kerameikos Metro Station, 1,000 more tombs dating from the 5th and the 4th century BC were discovered.
+The archaeological site of Kerameikos is located at the end of Ermou Street, on the northwest of the Acropolis.
 A small museum with interesting findings is located next to the entrance of the site.

 There are many ways to reach the Ancient Site of Kerameikos from any location in Athens.